nikitavoloboev/data/focusing/rules.md

 - Practice self documentation.
 Where possible, document things inline in the code base or app itself in some way.
 Don't duplicate things.

 ## Keyboard Maestro
-- All macro names are lowercased.
-Unless it is necessary.
 - When doing macros to _focus_ on something, name the macro like _sidebar focus_ rather than _focus on sidebar_.
 - Minimize inputs and preconditions to macros.
 Sometimes it's possible that the input I need to a macro, I can get from another place within the macro itself.